-- (1) Immediately after the temperature test and the high voltage test, the insulation resistance of the rotating machine are to be measure using a direct current insulation tester between: - (A) All current carrying parts connected together and earth. - (B) All current carrying parts of different polarity or phase, where both ends of each polarity or phase are individually accessible. - (2) The minimum values of test voltages and insulation resistances are given in the following.
+- Immediately after the temperature test and the high voltage test, the insulation resistance of the rotating machine are to be measure using a direct current insulation tester between: (A) All current corruing parts connected tegether and corth - (A) All current carrying parts connected together and earth. - (B) All current carrying parts of different polarity or phase, where both ends of each polarity or phase are individually accessible. - (2) The minimum values of test voltages and insulation resistances are given in the following.
 (2017)